Learn / Blog / Article

 That's where click maps come in.

-In this quick article, you'll learn about how to track where users click, the benefits and limitations of click maps, how you can use them to optimize UX, and how to set up click maps on your website in just a couple of minutes.
+In this quick article, you'll learn how to track where users click, the benefits and limitations of click maps, how you can use them to optimize UX, and how to set up click maps on your website or product page in just a couple of minutes.

 What is a click map?